metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-Dispose signals to the counterparty to destroy the object.
+Dispose requests the VSC side to forget about this object and release or destroy all resources associated with or occupied by it.
+All subsequent usage attempts will be rejected.

 ##### Parameters